mb2o/musicbrainz/README.md

 To learn how to use this API, look through the unit tests that are included.
 These specific tests use "Test Mode," meaning that they return the URL rather than requesting the URL and returning the parsed response.

 You would also put this API in Test Mode if you wanted to use your own HTTP and parsing classes.
+To use a different HTTP request/response class, you would override the <code>request()</code> method.
+To change how the data was parsed, you would override the <code>parse_response()</code> method.

 ## License & Copyright